Anupratee/System-Commands/System-Commands-course-main/Command_line_editors/vi.md

 * In the insert mode, what you type will go into the text buffer.
 * `i` `o` and `a` start the insert mode
 	- `i` will insert characters at the current position of the cursor
-	- `I` will insert characters at the begining of the line where the cursor is present
+	- `I` will insert characters at the beginning of the line where the cursor is present
 	- `o` will insert a new line below the current line
 	- `O` will append (open) a new line above the current line
 	- `a` will append after the cursor
 	- `A` will append at the end of the line
 * The `ex` mode is enabled by pressing the `:`.
 This mode allows one to enter `ed`/`ex` line editor commands.
 * What you press will be interpreted differently depending on which mode you are in.
-(Always watch out in the bottom of the screen whether you are in isert mode or command mode)
+(Always watch out at the bottom of the screen whether you are in insert mode or command mode)
   - Backspace will delete only in the insert mode.
-In the command mode it will move left.
+In the command mode, it will move left.
 Space in the insert mode will insert a space.
-In the command mode it will take the cursor to the right.
+In the command mode, it will take the cursor to the right.
 ___
 #### vi help